WSL stream: How to watch Manchester derby, Arsenal - Chelsea

 With the newly established “big-four” sides squaring up to one another this weekend, the table is almost certain to look drastically different come Monday.

-This weekend will see two games broadcast live on NBCSN — Saturday’s Manchester derby at 7:30 am ET, and Sunday’s London derby at 9:30 am ET.
-Two more games will be streamed live on NBCSports.com — Everton – Reading (Saturday, 11:30 am ET) and West Ham – Brighton (Sunday, 7:30 am ET).
+This weekend will see two games broadcast live on NBCSN — Saturday’s Manchester derby at 7:30 am ET (Stream Live), and Sunday’s London derby at 9:30 am ET (Stream Live).
+Two more games will be streamed live on NBCSports.com — Everton – Reading (Stream live, Saturday at 11:30 am ET) and West Ham – Brighton (Stream live, Sunday at 7:30 am ET).

 WSL schedule